top of page

 Where we are heading is characterized by the significance of propensity in “property/asset relations” and proclivity concerning “power relations” within the respective societal equilibrium (see Figure 1.)

-Moreover, as capitalism tries to eliminate “unwanted labor” through new technologies like artificial intelligence and robots, “the changing tapestry and conjunction of entities form the unique fabric of life will take a deterministic stance about our future we headed,” he writes.
+Moreover, as capitalism tries to eliminate “unwanted labor” through new technologies like artificial intelligence and robots, “the changing tapestry and conjunction of entities form the unique fabric of life that will take a deterministic stance about our future we are headed,” he writes.
 It means where we land is in our hands.

 Four Futures